Kurwizimi/Civ-V-Music-Pack-/README.md

 # Civ V Music Pack

-Adds the Civ V theme to UnCiv.
+Kiss the silence goodbye!
+Now you can listen to the Civ V soundtrack in UnCiv, including all individual Civ themes and some ambient tracks!